tolitius/chazel/README.md

   #object[chazel.jedis.Jedi 0x1b0037fe "{:name Qui-Gon Jinn :editor cursive}"]}
 ```

 Let's say we need to cache masters who use Vim editor.
 We also need this cache to be continuously updating whenever records are added or removed to/from the source `jedis` map.
-In order to do that all we need to do is to create a "[QueryCache](http://docs.hazelcast.org/docs/3.8/javadoc/com/hazelcast/map/QueryCache.html)".
+In order to do that all we need to do is to create a [QueryCache](http://docs.hazelcast.org/docs/3.8/javadoc/com/hazelcast/map/QueryCache.html).

-In order to create such a [QueryCache](http://docs.hazelcast.org/docs/3.8/javadoc/com/hazelcast/map/QueryCache.html), we'll use a `query-cache` function that take these arguments:
+In order to create such a QueryCache, we'll use a `query-cache` function that take these arguments:

 * source map: which maps to create this cache for
 * cache name: a internal name of this cache
 * predicate: to filter the exiting source map entries
-* include value?: a boolean flag => "true" if this QueryCache is allowed to cache _values_ of entries, otherwise "false"
+* include value?: a boolean flag => "true" (default) if this QueryCache is allowed to cache _values_ of entries, otherwise "false"
 * listener: a [MapListener](http://docs.hazelcast.org/docs/3.8/javadoc/com/hazelcast/map/listener/MapListener.html) which will be used to listen this QueryCache

 At a minimum `query-cache` would need a "source map", "cache name" and "predicate":